Velocifire VM01 review

 For some users, the lack of fold out feet could be annoying.
 Its switches are fairly inconsistent.
 Some examples of the keyboard may contain poor soldering fixes where a wave soldering machine missed pads or made mistakes.

-Velocifire produces models for the bargain basement sector of the mechanical keyboard market.
-While they do cut corners in some places, their products exhibit a high level of quality and usability in comparison to other low price offerings.
-We’re going to examine the Velocifire VM01, the big sibling of the new TKL01.
+Velocifire produces mechanical keyboards for the bargain basement sector of the keyboard market.
+While may cut corners in some places, their products exhibit a high level of quality and usability in comparison to other lower priced mechanical keyboards.
+I’ve had the opportunity to review a few Velocifire mechanical keyboards in the past and have enjoyed them quite a bit.
+Most of their mechanical keyboards have a minimalist aesthetic that’s perfect for any gaming rig.
+We’re going to review the Velocifire VM01, the big sibling of the new TKL01.

 Unboxing the Velocifire VM01

 The Velocifire VM01 arrived in minimalist packaging, a typical trait in the company’s lineup.
 While some may scoff at the lack of fancy graphics, it’s a good thing overall.
 Less money spent on packaging typically indicates that more was spent on the product within.

 A foam sleeve helps protect the Velocifire VM01 mechanical keyboard.
 In addition, a plastic USB cap covers the end of the VM01’s cable.
 A card stock user manual, which is printed in color, contains the few instructions you’ll need to operate it.
 The package even includes a keycap puller in a discrete baggie, which is a nice touch in the uber-cheap mech market.